kenmurrell/yeet/README.md

 - The name of the remote you would prefer to check out from if not "origin"
 - The directory containing all repositories maintained by your repo tool

-Before running the `rebase` command, ensure this config file has been filled in correctly.
+Before running the `take` command, ensure this config file has been filled in correctly.

 ### Commands